sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ### Blockquote

-Include a `BlockquoteWithBorder` to highlight a key quote.
+Include a `Blockquote` to highlight a key quote.
 Optionally, you can also provide context above the quote with a `headline`.

-<BlockquoteWithBorder
+<Blockquote
-  quote="Onboard to a new codebase, find answers faster, and identify security risks with universal code search." author="Sourcegraph" headline="Search your code.
-All of it."
+  headline="Search your code.
+All of it." quote="Onboard to a new codebase, find answers faster, and identify security risks with universal code search." author="Sourcegraph"
 />